Assessment care in detention and teamwork (ACDT): detention services order 01/2022 (accessible version)

 -

 54. If they cannot attend in person a written account must be provided using the written contribution form (Annex H – ACDT plan), however this is only acceptable ahead of the first case review when there are exceptional circumstances why they cannot attend.
-Case reviews should not be unnecessarily delayed as a result of required attendees being unable to attend in person.
-Where possible representatives attending the meeting (in particular those from healthcare) should have knowledge of the detained individual.
+Case reviews should not be unnecessarily delayed because of required attendees being unable to attend in person.
+Where representatives attending the meeting (those from healthcare) should have knowledge of the detained individual.

 55. The ACDT process will operate more effectively if there is continuity in those who attend the case review meetings and every effort should be made to ensure the same members of staff attend.

-56\ The detained individual should attend case reviews unless there are specific reasons why this would not be possible or appropriate or they are unwilling to do so.
+56. The detained individual should attend case reviews unless there are specific reasons why this would not be possible or appropriate, or they are unwilling to do so.
 If they do not attend the reasons must be documented in the summary of the case review.
 The detained individual must be encouraged and supported to participate in the review process, which includes being given the option of providing written input ahead of the meeting using the resident contribution form, particularly if unwilling or unable to attend in person.
 The individual must be given the opportunity to raise any additional points for the case review team to consider.
+If English is not the individual’s first language professional interpretation services must be used so the detained individual can participate in the review process or provide reasons as to why they do not want to.
+The use of interpretation services must be documented and include the language used and the interpreter’s ID reference.

 Considerations during a review